CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/APP.4.3 Relational Database Systems.md

 The user and authorization concept (see ORP.4 * Identity and Authorization Management *) of the institution MUST be extended by the authorizations for roles, profiles and user groups required for database management systems.

 A process MUST be established that governs how database users and their privileges are created, approved, set up, modified and revoked or deleted.
-In this case, ONLY as many access rights must be granted as are necessary for the respective tasks (need-to-know principle).
+In this case, ONLY as many access rights must be granted as are required for the respective tasks (need-to-know principle).
 All changes SHOULD be documented.
 The configured users and their associated permissions MUST be periodically reviewed and adjusted as necessary.

 #### APP.4.3.A6 Change of password [responsible person]

 All database user passwords MUST conform to the institution's password policy (see ORP.4 * Identity and Permissions Management *).
 It MUST be ensured that the passwords are changed at the slightest suspicion of a security incident.
-Especially with privileged database accounts and service accounts, a password change SHOULD be carefully planned and, if necessary, coordinated with the users responsible for the application.
+Especially with privileged database accounts and service accounts, a password change SHOULD be carefully planned and, if necessary, coordinated with those responsible for the application.

 #### APP.4.3.A7 Timely import of security updates